dosanity/SLC-Zillow-analysis/README.md

 ![Different K-Means](https://user-images.githubusercontent.com/29410712/203158939-fde4b778-24a9-4949-b8a5-51a517d1fded.png)

-First we need to determine the best K value.
+First, we need to determine the best K value.
 An easy method for determining the best number for K is the elbow curve.
 To create an elbow curve, we'll plot the clusters on the x-axis and the values of a selected objective function on the y-axis.
 The intra-cluster distance is one of the most common objective functions to use when creating an elbow curve.
 The intra-cluster distance objective function is measuring the amount of variation in the dataset.
 For our elbow curve, we will plot the number of clusters (also known as the values of K) on the x-axis and the total intra-cluster distance values on the y-axis.

 ![Intra-Cluster-Distance](https://user-images.githubusercontent.com/29410712/203158951-caf2a648-746a-4908-9cd1-a423b225d669.png)

 Using the "elbow" or "knee of a curve" as a cutoff point is a common heuristic in mathematical optimization to choose a point where diminishing returns are no longer worth the additional cost.
-In clustering, this means one should choose a number of clusters so that adding another cluster doesn't give much better modeling of the data.
+In clustering, this means one should choose a number of clusters so that adding another cluster doesn't give a much better modeling of the data.
 The intuition is that increasing the number of clusters will naturally improve the fit (explain more of the variation), since there are more parameters (more clusters) to use, but that at some point this is over-fitting, and the elbow reflects this.
 We can see that the total intra-cluster distance is large for k = 1 and decreases as we increase k, until k = 6, after which it tapers off and gets only marginally smaller.
 The slope becomes constant after k = 6.
 This indicates that k = 6 is a good choice.
 Therefore, will now cluster the states into six clusters using K-means.

 ![K-Mean](https://user-images.githubusercontent.com/29410712/203157630-3e2f35b9-9fe7-4717-bb06-4335d841c807.png)